-Mission Statement: The mission of the College of Agriculture, Human and Natural Sciences at Tennessee State University is to explore the functionality of the institution's land grant status in seeking and applying knowledge in four integrated programs; Agriculture and Environmental Sciences; Biological Sciences; Chemistry and Family and Consumer Sciences as a basis for sustainable improvements in the lives of people in Tennessee, the rest of the nation and throughout the world.
+The mission of the College of Agriculture, Human and Natural Sciences at Tennessee State University is to explore the functionality of the institution's land grant status in seeking and applying knowledge in two integrated programs; Agriculture and Environmental Sciences and Family and Consumer Sciences as a basis for sustainable improvements in the lives of people in Tennessee, the rest of the nation and throughout the world.

-General Statement: The College of Agriculture, Human and Natural Sciences is the premier land-grant unit of Tennessee State University.
-As such, the College undertakes teaching, research and extension functions through four academic the Department of Agricultural and Environmental Sciences, the Department of Biological Sciences, the Department of Chemistry and the Department of Family and Consumer Sciences.
-The departments offer five Bachelor of Science degrees with majors in Agricultural Sciences, Biological Sciences, Chemistry, Family and Consumer Sciences, and Early Childhood Education.
-The major in Agricultural Sciences offers the following concentrations: Agribusiness, Agricultural Education, Animal Science & Pre-veterinary Medicine, Agricultural Biotechnology, Applied Geospatial Information Systems (GIS), Food Applied Geospatial Information Systems (GIS), Food Bioscience and Technology, and Plant and Soil Science.
-The major in Biological Sciences offers the following concentrations: General Biology, Cellular and Molecular Biology and Biology with Teacher Certification.
-The major in Chemistry offers the following concentrations: Chemistry offers the following concentrations: Professional Chemistry, Biochemistry, and Chemistry with Teacher Certification.
-The major in Family and Consumer Sciences offers the following majors or concentrations: Early Childhood Education (PreK-3 certification) and Family and Consumer Sciences with concentration in one of the following: Child Development and Family Relations, Design, Fashion Merchandising, Family and Consumer Sciences Education, Foods and Nutritión (Dietetics), and Food Management.
+The College of Agriculture, Human and Natural Sciences is the premier land-grant unit of Tennessee State University.
+As such, the College undertakes teaching, research and extension functions through two academic departments - the Department of Agricultural and Environmental Sciences, and the Department of Family and Consumer Sciences.
+The departments offer three Bachelor of Science degrees with majors in Agricultural Sciences, Family and Consumer Sciences, and Early Childhood Education.
+The major in Agricultural Sciences offers the following new concentrations: Agricultural Leadership, Education Aaribusiness.
+Communication, Food and Animal Science & Pre-veterinary Medicine, Biotechnology, and Environmental Sciences.
+Existing concentrations will be phased-out in spring 2019.
+The major in Family and Consumer Sciences offers the following majors or concentrations: Early Childhood Education (PreK-3 certification) and Family and Consumer Sciences with concentration in one of the following: Child Development and Family Relations, Design, Fashion Merchandising, Family and Consumer Sciences Education, Foods and Nutrition (Dietetics). and Food Service Management.